A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials

 In order to estimate $B$, we must first estimate $S$, which depends on our Riesz representer and outcome regressions.
 For the outcome regression $\mu(A,X)$, we estimate separate regressions for each treatment.
-To estimate $\mu(1,X)$, we use only the data corresponding to those who were part of the original RCT, regressing $Y$ onto $A$ and $X$ for only $D=1$.
-However, due to the mean exchangeability assumption we can estimate $\mu(0,X)$ with both the RCT and external data arms (thus where we gain efficiency in the estimation of the trial-specific ATE), regressing $Y$ onto $A$ and $X$ regardless of $D$.
-Although pooling the data to estimate $\mu(0,X)$ when mean exchangeability does not hold introduces bias, this is precisely the bias that we are measuring in this paper.
-If we can discern the magnitude of the bias, we can evaluate whether the risk of bias from pooling outweighs the benefit of increased efficiency from pooling.
+To estimate $\mu(1,X)$, we use only the data corresponding to those who received treatment, regressing $Y$ onto $X$ for only $A=1$ (note this implied $D=1$).
+However, under the mean exchangeability assumption, we estimate $\mu(0,X)$ using both the RCT and external control arms (this is where we gain efficiency in the estimation of the trial-specific ATE).
+This corresponds to regressing $Y$ on $X$ for $A=0$, regardless of the value of $D$.
+Although such pooling introduces bias when mean exchangeability fails (since $\mu(0,X)$ is no longer identified by $E[Y|A=0,X]$), this is precisely the bias that we are measuring in this paper.
+If we can discern the magnitude of the bias, we can evaluate whether the potential bias from pooling outweighs the efficiency gains it provides.

 To estimate $\alpha(A,X,D)$, we use a plug-in estimator based on the functional components outlined in Section \ref{sec2}.
 We first use machine learning to estimate $\pi(X)$ and $p(X)$ by respectively regressing $D$ onto $X$ for all participants and $A$ onto $X$ only for those who participated in the RCT.
 We can then use these to estimate $\alpha(A,X,D)$ for every participant in the HCT, plugging in values into the equation for $\alpha$.